THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G421 | Juan Perez | (title revised by TEL) Socioeconomic Status and Environmental Health Factors in U.S. Counties G431 | Camaryn Petersen | (title revised by TEL) Unemployment and Smoking in Great Lake States G451 | Justin Robinson | (title will need to change for Portfolio) Exploration of Health-Related Factors in six selected U.S. States
-G461 | Reina Samuel | (title will need to change for Portfolio) An Analysis Of How Different Factors Impact Health Outcomes Using CHR 2023 Data
 G471 | Manish Sarkar | Mental and physical health related analysis using CHR-2023 data G481 | Robert Schauner | Comparing Sleep Insufficncies between 2018 and 2023
 G492 | Elizabeth Schultheis & <br /> Kamilla Abdurakhmanov | (title will need to change for Portfolio) Investigating Health Outcomes and Predictors in Counties within 6 U.S. States